aws/aws-iot-device-sdk-embedded-C/README.md

 You can generate the presigned urls using [demos/http/common/src/presigned_urls_gen.py](demos/http/common/src/presigned_urls_gen.py).
 More info can be found [here](demos/http/common/src/README.md).

-#### * Configure S3 Download HTTP Demo using SigV4 Library to generate the authorization HTTP header needed to authenticate the HTTP requests send to S3:
+####  Configure S3 Download HTTP Demo using SigV4 Library:

-Refer this [demos/http/http_s3_download/README.md](demos/http/http_s3_download/README.md) for the steps needed to configure and run the S3 Download HTTP Demo using SigV4 Library.
+Refer this [demos/http/http_s3_download/README.md](demos/http/http_s3_download/README.md) for the steps needed to configure and run the S3 Download HTTP Demo using SigV4 Library that generates the authorization HTTP header needed to authenticate the HTTP requests send to S3.

 #### Setup for AWS IoT Jobs demo